 - strain stock and discard vegetables and aromatics

-- in a clean heavy based saucepan add oil, diced onions and chilli
+- in a clean heavy based saucepan add oil, diced onion, carrot and chilli

-- stir over medium-high heat until onions have softened (about 6-8 minutes)
+- stir over medium-high heat until onion and carrot have softened (about 6-8 minutes)

 - add garlic and stir for a minute or two

 - add tomato paste, tinned tomatoes, lentils, smoked paprika, cinnamon, orange skin and juice, 7 cups of stock, salt (depending on how salty the stock is after cooking the hock) and freshly ground pepper and give it a good stir